algogrit/gauravagarwalr.com/About-Me.md

 # About Me

+## Generic

+"My name is Gaurav Agarwal.
+In 2018, I founded a consulting and training company called AgarwalConsulting.io.
+I started my career as a Software Engineer in 2012 working in e-commerce and have since worked in various domains including Insurance telematics, Healthcare, Manufacturing, Finance, Content Management & HRIS systems.
+From on-premise to cloud; From building backend, frontend, middleware and SRE to optimizing applications across the stack I have played a role in all.
+Since the beginning of 2019, I have been training clients on their needs of Go, Ruby, Java, Python, Docker & Kubernetes."

 ## Ruby

 "My name is Gaurav Agarwal.
 In 2018, I founded a consulting and training company called AgarwalConsulting.io.
 I have worked extensively with Ruby on Rails starting in 2012 at ThoughtWorks.
 Apart from working with RoR from version 2.3 to the current version 6.0 and ruby 1.8 to 2.6, I have also built sinatra based applications.
 I have optimized RoR applications using a mix of memory and CPU profiling and have upgraded several rails applications to the then latest versions.
 I have taken over legacy systems having little to no test coverage with a lot of bugs and stabilized the codebase while getting the test coverage to acceptable levels."